Code-Institute-Submissions/redfox_studios/README.md

     ### Key	Value:

         `AWS_ACCESS_KEY_ID	< your AWS access key ID >`

         `AWS_SECRET_ACCESS_KEY	< your AWS secret access key >`

         `DATABASE_URL	< your postgres database URL >`

         `SECRET_KEY	< your secret key >`

         `STRIPE_PUBLIC_KEY	< your stripe public key >`

         `STRIPE_SECRET_KEY	< your stripe secret key >`

         `STRIPE_WH_SECRET	< your stripe webhook key >`

         `USE_AWS	True`

 7. Set up new database:

     In settings.py:

         `import dj_database_url`

-    `Comment out DATABASES (temporarily, do not commit/push this code to GitHub until instructed so)`
+    Comment out DATABASES (temporarily, do not commit/push this code to GitHub until mentioned in later steps)

     Add the following code:

         `DATABASES = {
         'default': dj_database_url.parse("<your Postrgres database URL>")
             }`

 8. Migrate the models to Postgres database:

     Paste the following commands into the terminal:

         `python3 manage.py makemigrations`

         `python3 manage.py migrate`

 9. If using data fixutres, follow the procedure to load the data fixtures below.
 Otherwise data fixtures can be added manually in the django admin portal.

     Paste the following commands into the terminal:

         e.g, `python3 manage.py loaddata categories`
+         `python3 manage.py loaddata products`

 10. Create a superuser (user with admin rights)

-•	paste the following command into the terminal: o	python3 manage.py createsuperuser
+    Paste the following command into the terminal:

+        `python3 manage.py createsuperuser`

-•	enter an e-mail, username and password for the superuser
+    Then enter an e-mail, username and password for the superuser

 11. Correct the settings.py database from step 7.

-•	uncomment the DATABASES
+    * uncomment the DATABASES
-•	remove the code added in step 7.
+    * remove the code added in step 7.

-12. Add the hostname of Heroku app to allowed EMAIL_HOST_USER
+12. Add the hostname of Heroku app to allowed EMAIL_HOST_USER in settings.py:

-•	in settings.py:
-o	add the following code:
+    then add the following code:

-ALLOWED_HOSTS = ['<your Heroku app URL>', 'localhost]
+        `ALLOWED_HOSTS = ['<your Heroku app URL>', 'localhost]`

 13. Push the code to GitHub

-•	paste the following commands into the terminal: o	git add . o	git commit -m "<your commit note>" o	git push
+    (follow previous add, commit and push steps for github)

 14. Set up automatic deployment to Heroku (optional)

-•	in Heroku go to 'Deploy' > 'Deployment method' > 'Connect to GitHub'
+    * in Heroku go to 'Deploy' > 'Deployment method' > 'Connect to GitHub'
-•	search for your repository and click on it
+    * search for your repository and click on it (if done correctly, your git profile should appear to make search easier)
-•	go to 'Automatic Deployment' > click 'Enable Automatic Deploys'
+    * go to 'Automatic Deployment' > click 'Enable Automatic Deploys'

 15. Test automatic deployment

-•	your code should be automatically deployed to Heroku after pushing your code Hosting Files with AWS
+    Your code should be automatically deployed to Heroku after pushing your code.

+    Hosting Files with AWS:

     In order to host static files and images with AWS, you will need to create an AWS account.
 Additionally, you have to create:
-•	an AWS S3 Bucket
+    * an AWS S3 Bucket
-•	a Bucket Policy
+    * a Bucket Policy
-•	a Group
+    * a Group
-•	an Access Policy
+    * an Access Policy
-•	a User
+    * an User

-It is a lengthy process but you can learn more about Amazon Simple Storage Service here.
-After that, you will need to connect Django to S3.
+Please refer to AWS documentation for walkthrough of the process.

+Whilst your static/ file should upload automatically after automatic deployment is enabled you will need to create a media/ file in order to host all media.

+## Credits

+## Acknowledgements